Harald-U/docker-101/workshop/lab3.md

     In case you're curious about the command:

     * '--name mycontainer' explicitely sets a specific name instead of using the funny ones (e.g. clever_maxwell)
+    * `ubuntu` pulls the latest Ubuntu image from Docker Hub
-    * We are starting a bash shell and invoking two commands (that's why we have the `&&`).
+    * In the Ubuntu container we are starting a `bash`` shell and invoking two commands (that's why we have the `&&`).
 The first portion picks a single random number and writes it to `/data.txt`.
 The second command is simply watching a file to keep the container running.

 2. Validate we can see the output by exec'ing into the container.

-    Use the docker exec command to do the same.
+    Use the docker exec command to do this.
 Normally, you would need to get the container's ID (use docker ps to get it) but since we gave our container a specific name this is much easier

     ```
     docker exec mycontainer cat /data.txt